 Discover Emporio, the entry to another past era and the island's commercial center during the Venetian occupation.
 In Medieval times, the inhabitants of this village used to build their houses side by side in small quaint streets, so that they could shield themselves against the pirates.
 An exploration of the well-maintained castle constructed in the mid-15th century will give you a lovely sentiment as you walk through its paths.

-- Choose an afternoon departure (3pm or 4pm) and enjoy an amazing sunset experience at the wine farm's private terrace.
+- Choose an afternoon departure (4pm or 5pm) and enjoy an amazing sunset experience from the overwhelming point of Pyrgos Medieval Castle

 - This tour has a flexible departure & the itinerary can be customized to suit your preferences.